embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 }
 ```

 This is a reduced example taken from the [ssd1306](https://crates.io/crates/ssd1306) driver.
-It uses `BinaryColor` as the SSD1306 can only be on or off.
+It uses `BinaryColor` as pixels on the SSD1306 can only be on or off.

 Some notes on the above: